Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 As was mentioned in the previous section, hosts that receive a TLS 1.3 connection where the ClientHello has an extension of type "transparency_revocation" with a properly formed `extension_data` field have the option of providing an inclusion proof for their certificate chain.
-If this inclusion proof builds on top of a previously-shown provisional inclusion proof, the PSK input to the TLS key schedule must be set appropriately for the connection to succeed.
-Given that a client may advertise several provisional inclusion proofs, the host indicates which pre-shared key (if any) the client should use.
+When the inclusion proof builds on top of a previously-shown provisional inclusion proof, the PSK input to the TLS key schedule must be set appropriately for the connection to succeed.

-If the host intends to provide a proof of inclusion (provisional or not) from a Transparency Log where the client has advertised a `provisional` tree head type in its ClientHello, the host MUST have an extension of type "transparency_revocation" in its ServerHello.
+If the host intends to provide a proof of inclusion (provisional or not) from a Transparency Log where the client has advertised a `provisional` TreeHeadType in its ClientHello, the host MUST have an extension of type "transparency_revocation" in its ServerHello.
 The `extension_data` is the unique identifier of the Transparency Log: